rtr-nettest/open-rmbt-desktop/README.md

 The app will be placed in the `out` folder at the root of the project.

+To build the installer of the Electron app in the prod mode use

+    npm run make

+The installer will be placed in the `out/make` folder at the root of the project.

 ## Configuration

 The project contains a `.env.example` file.
 You can use it as an example to configure the variables needed to successfully run a measurement.
 The path to your custom `.env` file can be passed through an environment variable `RMBT_DESKTOP_DOTENV_CONFIG_PATH`.
 Otherwise the client will read the variables from a `.env` file in the root of the project, if such exists.